system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 - Bottom right M.2 slot:
     - Supports size 2280.
     - If a SATA drive is installed in this slot, then 2.5" SATA ports 4 and 5 will be unavailable.
-    - If a PCIe SSD is installed in this slot, then 2.5" SATA ports 4, 5, 6, and 7 will be unavailable.
+    - If a PCIe NVMe drive is installed in this slot, then 2.5" SATA ports 4, 5, 6, and 7 will be unavailable.

 **Tools required:** Cross-head (Phillips) screwdriver
-**Time estimate:** 15 minutes
+**Time estimate:** 23 minutes
-**Difficulty:** Easy <span style="color:green;">●</span>
+**Difficulty:** Medium <span style="color:orange;">●</span>

 ### Steps to replace the M.2 drives:

 1. Follow the steps above to [remove the top case](#removing-the-top-case), [remove the inner partition](#removing-the-inner-partition), and [remove the GPU brace and GPUs](#replacing-a-gpu).
 2. Remove the M.2 heatsink covering the slots you wish to access.
     - The top and middle M.2 slots are behind the top M.2 heatsink (highlighted cyan below).
-    - The bottom left and bottom right M.2 slots are behind the bottom M.2 heatsink (highlighted yellow below.)
+    - The bottom left and bottom right M.2 slots are behind the bottom M.2 heatsink (highlighted yellow below).

 ![M.2 heatsink screws](./img/m2-heatsink-screws.jpg)

-_It may take some pressure to remove the heatsink and thermal tape from the M.2 drive._
+_It may take some pressure to remove the heatsink and thermal tape from the M.2 drive.
+Pull slowly to avoid breaking the thermal tape._

 3. Unscrew the retainer screw opposite the M.2 slot.